Over a thousand languages are spoken across the Indian subcontinent, but fortunately, we only need to learn one way to say hello in Hindi: Namaste.

 The Indian Head Wobble

 The famous Indian head wobble is neither easy to perform nor interpret for Westerners initially, but it sure is fun!
 It's also addictive.
-An enthusiastic conversation is often accompanied with lots of wobbling from both parties.
+An enthusiastic conversation is often accompanied by lots of wobbling from both parties.

 The head wobble is sometimes mistaken by first-time travelers in India as a shake of the head to indicate "no" or "maybe," but the meaning is actually more often a type of affirmative.